Forgotten treasures in the HST/FOC UV imaging polarimetric archives of active galactic nuclei. II. Mrk 463E: Polarization Analysis

 Region 5 corresponds to the location of the hidden southern polar cone.
 While it is not clear at this stage if the wind is simply absent or obscured (see Sect.~\ref{WFPCAnalysis} for further discussion), we wanted to check if polarization could be detected here.
 We find a small but statistically significant ($\sim5.5\sigma_P$) polarization degree associated with a polarization angle perpendicular to the jet direction.
 It indicates that there is a scattering region, likely in the form of a wind (or at least clumps), but the total flux signal seems very attenuated, probably by dust absorption.

-The stream-like feature going from Mrk~463E toward Mrk~463W and visible in total flux only is the focus of region 6.
+The stream-like feature going from Mrk~463E toward Mrk~463W and visible in total intensity only is the focus of region 6.
 We simulated a $0.35''$ wide and $1.15''$ long slit, oriented $67^\circ$ East of North, to integrate the Stokes fluxes especially along the hypothetical stream.
 Unfortunately, the detected polarization is below $3\sigma_P$ and nothing strong can be claimed here without further observation.
-Nevertheless, if the structure is real, we have hints for a polarization degree $P^6 = 3.8\pm1.9\%$ (with 95\% confidence level) at an electric polarization angle $\Psi^6 = 133.4\pm14.3^\circ$.
+Nevertheless, if the structure is real, we have hints for a polarization degree $P^6 = 3.8\pm1.9\%$ at an electric polarization angle $\Psi^6 = 133.4\pm14.3^\circ$ (with 89\% confidence level for two degrees of freedom on the Stokes Q and U fluxes).
 We will discuss these results in Sect.~\ref{Filament}.